Micro Encoder FAQ

 • Warranty period

-Within 1 year after start of use, and within 1.5 years after delivery.
+Within one year after start of use and within 1.5 years after delivery.

 • Warranty scope